dictyBase/Migration/deployment/arangodb.md

 vetoed-ladybird 	1       	Mon Apr  8 11:36:58 2019	DEPLOYED	kube-arangodb-0.3.10-preview        	           	default
 ```

-So here, you would have to do
+So here, you would have to enter

 ```bash
 helm delete vetoed-ladybird